So you decided to buy some pine nuts to make homemade pesto. And the pesto turned out pretty good, but you’re left with a big bag of pine nuts.

 Once you realized that going through the entire bag will take some time, you started to wonder: do pine nuts go bad?

-Pine nuts, also known as pignolia or pignoli nuts, are derived from pinecones and are usually sold in bulk, glass jars, and bags.
-These nuts may be small but they do add a delectable crunch to everyday dishes, snacks, and desserts.
-So what if you bought too many bags of pine nuts?
-Do pine nuts go bad?
+Pine nuts, also known as pinoli (or pignoli) nuts or piñón, are often used to add a pleasant crunch to everyday dishes, snacks, and desserts.
+So what if you wanted to take advantage of a sale and bought too many bags of pine nuts?

 How to Store Pine Nuts?

-How to Tell if Pine Nuts Have Gone Bad?
+How to Tell If Pine Nuts Have Gone Bad?

 Like other nuts, unless you mishandle them in storage, they won’t go bad in a way they’re unsafe to eat for quite a long time.
 But as I already mentioned, they can go rancid.
 And while rancid nuts aren’t necessarily unsafe to eat, the taste is much worse.

 The most obvious sign of rancid pine nuts is the aroma.
 If the nuts smell like used or rancid oil, they are definitely rancid.
 And you don’t want to make a pesto with rancid pine nuts.

 If the smell is only slightly altered, then probably some of the nuts are already rancid, and the rest is about to turn that way too.
 So it’s pretty much now or never if you still want to use these nuts.

 Another sign of rancidity is a bitter taste.
 So if you’re about to make a pesto with pine nuts that are sitting in the fridge for quite some time, eat a few nuts to find out if they’re good enough to use.